nbird11/cse210-05/README.md

 # Cycles
 Basically Tron.
-This is a two-player game in which each player controls a cycle that leave behind a trail.
+This is a two-player game in which each player controls a cycle that leaves behind a trail.
 If the other player runs into your trail, they lose!

 ---
 ## Project Structure